stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Order/index.md

 ---

 # Order
 The Order domain represents discipline, as well as devotion to the laws that govern a society, an institution, or a philosophy.
-Clerics of Order meditate on logic and justice as they serve their gods, examples of which appear in the Order Deities table.
+Clerics of Order meditate on logic and justice as they serve their gods.

-Clerics of Order believe that well-crafted laws establish legitimate hierarchies, and those selected by law to lead must be obeyed.
-Those who obey must do so to the best of their ability, and if those who lead fail to protect the law, they must be replaced.
+Clerics of Order believe that well-crafted laws establish legitimate hierarchies and that those selected by law to lead must be obeyed.
+Those who obey must do so to the best of their ability, and if those who lead fail to protect the law, then they must be replaced.
 In this manner, law weaves a web of obligations that create order and security in a chaotic multiverse.

 ## Branch Features

 ### Bonus Proficiency
-When you choose this branch, you gain proficiency with heavy armor and are trained in your choice of the Intimidation or Persuasion skill.
+When you choose this branch, you gain proficiency with heavy armour and are trained in your choice of the intimidation or persuasion skill.

 ### Bonus Spells
 You gain the following spells once you can cast spells of that level.
 Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.